 Supporting EAL Students

-Strictly timed assessments disadvantage students functioning in an additional language in ways that do not reflect their knowledge by also assessing their speed of reading / processing information (‘dial-up’ versus ‘high-speed’)
+Strictly timed assessments disadvantage students functioning in an additional language in ways that do not reflect their knowledge by also assessing their speed of reading / processing information rather than their knowledge or ability to think critically

 • Include Spoken Assessment

-Consider using oral assessments for students who are less strong in written skills (unless you are teaching them writing)
+Consider using oral assessments for students who are less strong in written skills (unless, of course, you are teaching them writing)

 • Be Flexible

-Ask students about how they can demonstrate they have met the course learning outcomes – that can take the heat off you as the instructor and can provide ideas you’ve not thought of (this also promotes feelings of inclusion and engagement)
+Ask students about how they believe they can best demonstrate they have met the course learning outcomes – that can take the heat off you as the instructor and can provide ideas you’ve not thought of (this also promotes feelings of inclusion and engagement)

 Communicate